top of page

 8. Custom/homemade bumpers will NOT be allowed.

 9. You can bend over and hammer down your bumper skins (chrome on bumper) and stitch weld your bumper skins to your bumper 6’’ weld 6’’ no weld.
-If tech suspects material added under the chrome you may be asked to cut open chrome for inspection.
+If tech suspects material added under the chrome you may be asked to cut for inspection.

-10. 22 inch max on the front bumper height to the bottom of the bumper .
+10. 22 inch max on the front bumper height to the bottom of the bumper.

 11. Front bumpers must remain on the front.